Chandigarh Territorial Congress Committee

 Chandigarh Territorial Congress Committee is the wing of the Indian National Congress in the union territory of Chandigarh.
-Harmohinder Singh Lucky is its current State unit president, and also a former mayor of Chandigarh and has almost 4 decades of experience in politics and social life.
+Harmohinder Singh Lucky is its current State unit president, is a former mayor of Chandigarh, and has almost 4 decades of experience in politics and social life.
 Sh.
 Pawan Kumar Bansal is one of the most prominent faces and seniormost leader of Chandigarh Congress and has been a former MP and Union Minister from Chandigarh.
-He is currently the Treasurer of Indian National Congress.
+He is currently the Treasurer of Indian National Congress.Shri Manish Tewari of Indian National Congress party is currently the member of parliament from Chandigarh lok sabha seat.